Components of State Anti-Bullying Laws and Regulations

 |Review and update of local policies||Yes|

-What are the Iowa state laws and regulations that cover bullying?
+Which Iowa state laws and regulations cover bullying?

 - Iowa Code §280.12.
 School improvement advisory committee